 \subsection{Hyperparameter tuning}

-Hyperparameter tuning is often the first step to build a model. \citet{sennrich-zhang-2019-revisiting} show that carefully tuning hyperparameters results in substantial improvement for low-resource NMT.
-In our case, we focus on tuning regularization techniques: label smoothing, network dropout and source token dropout \citep{szegedy-etal-2016-rethinking, srivastava-etal-2014-dropout, sennrich-etal-2016-edinburgh}.
-Additionally, we try both GRU and LSTM, and increase model depth \citep{hochreiter-schmidhuber-1997-long, cho-etal-2014-learning, miceli-barone-etal-2017-deep}.
+Hyperparameter tuning is often the first step to build a machine learning model.
+In the field of neural translation, \citet{sennrich-zhang-2019-revisiting} show that carefully tuning hyperparameters results in substantial improvement in low-resource scenarios.
+In our case, we concentrate on regularization: label smoothing, network dropout, and source token dropout \citep{szegedy-etal-2016-rethinking, srivastava-etal-2014-dropout, sennrich-etal-2016-edinburgh}.
+Additionally, we switch between GRU and LSTM, and increase the model depth \citep{hochreiter-schmidhuber-1997-long, cho-etal-2014-learning}.